theofidry/console/README.md

 Key differences:

-- Implement interfaces instead of extending classes
 - Leverages an `IO` object instead of Input + Output + SymfonyStyle which offers:
     - The API of SymfonyStyle but still access to the Input and Output objects
-    - A typed API for arguments and options
+    - A typed API for arguments and options (the input is validated when coercing it to a stricter type)
+- Implement explicit interfaces instead of extending classes god classes

 ## Table of Contents